 Course objectives are met using a combination of learning experiences, with an emphasis on active rather than passive learning.
 Didactic sessions bring students up to speed on the basics of core technologies involved in acquiring and translating basic research findings in the era of personalized medicine, as well as the background and unique challenges of translational research.
 Examples of successful translation are provided in the form of moderated seminars by active researchers.
 Students and residents then work together in making and critiquing presentations of clinical cases and associated basic research with a focus on identifying potential opportunities and pathways to translation.

-General outline (adjusted to account for presenter schedules)
+General Outline (adjusted to account for presenter schedules)

-- 1. Introduction (moderated discussion)
+- 1. Didactic lectures

-- 2. Didactic lectures
+- 2. Translational research examples from the field

-- 3. Translational research examples from the field (invited speakers)
+- 3. Student-led discussions/case reports

-- 4. Student-led discussions/case reports
+- 4. Discussion sessions

 Schedule